 - How the project has contributed to increased collaboration between the academic institution and organizations outside of academia.

-- The project’s three most important results and contributions to the international research front and a discussion about this.
+- The three most important results of the project and a discussion of these.

-- How the project team has disseminated the results to other researchers and groups outside the scientific community and discuss and explain how collaboration has taken place.
+- How the project team has disseminated the research, and if and how collaboration has occurred.